 When looking for trucking business loans, you have plenty of options.
 The best loan for you will depend on what you plan to spend the funds on and what your credit profile looks like.
 If you need working capital fast, then your best bet is to get a short-term loan or small business line of credit from an online lender that can fund you quickly.

-OnDeck offers short-term small business loans of up to $500,000.
-If you’ve been in business for at least one year, have a 600+ credit score, and annual revenues exceeding $100,000, you may be eligible for a short-term loan from OnDeck.
-You can apply online in minutes, and receive funding within one day.
+OnDeck offers short term small business loans for truckers of up to $500,000.
+If you’ve been in business for at least one year, have at least a 600 credit score, and annual revenues exceeding $100,000, you may be eligible for a short-term loan from OnDeck.
+You can apply online in minutes and receive funding within one day.